Down syndrome: Prognosis

-Between 5 and 15% of children with Down syndrome in Sweden attend regular school.
+Between 5–15% of children with Down syndrome in Sweden attend regular school.
 Some graduate from high school; however, most do not.
 Of those with intellectual disability in the United States who attended high school about 40% graduated.
 Many learn to read and write and some are able to do paid work.
 In adulthood about 20% in the United States do paid work in some capacity.
 In Sweden, however, less than 1% have regular jobs.
 Many are able to live semi-independently, but they often require help with financial, medical, and legal matters.
 Those with mosaic Down syndrome usually have better outcomes.

 Individuals with Down syndrome have a higher risk of early death than the general population.
 This is most often from heart problems or infections.
 Following improved medical care, particularly for heart and gastrointestinal problems, the life expectancy has increased.
 This increase has been from 12 years in 1912, to 25 years in the 1980s, to 50 to 60 years in the developed world in the 2000s.
-Currently between 4 and 12% die in the first year of life.
+Data collected between the 1985–2003 showed between 4–12% infants with Down syndrome die in the first year of life.
 The probability of long-term survival is partly determined by the presence of heart problems.
-In those with congenital heart problems, 60% survive to 10 years and 50% survive to 30 years of age.
-In those without heart problems, 85% survive to 10 years and 80% survive to 30 years of age.
-About 10% live to 70 years of age.
-The National Down Syndrome Society provide information regarding raising a child with Down syndrome.
+From research at the turn of the century, it tracked those with congenital heart problems, showing 60% survived to at least 10 years and 50% survived to at least 30 years of age.
+The research failed to track further aging beyond 30 years.
+In those without heart problems, 85% studied survived to at least 10 years and 80% survived to at least 30 years of age.
+It is estimated that 10% lived to 70 years of age in the early 2000s.
+Much of this data is outdated and life expectancy has drastically improved with more equitable healthcare and continuous advancement of surgical practice.
+The National Down Syndrome Society provides information regarding raising a child with Down syndrome.